This article was updated on 22nd June 2020 for accuracy and comprehensiveness.

-The government, together with Tenaga Nasional Berhad (TNB) has introduced a discount initiative on electricity bills under the Pakej Rangsangan Ekonomi Prihatin Rakyat (PRIHATIN) scheme to help reduce the strain on residential and commercial consumers.
+The government, together with Tenaga Nasional Berhad (TNB) has introduced a discount initiative on electricity bills, Bantuan Prihatin Elektrik (BPE) under the Pakej Rangsangan Ekonomi Prihatin Rakyat (PRIHATIN) scheme to help reduce the strain on residential and commercial consumers.
 The initiative, which was initially introduced beginning April 2020 to September 2020 will continue until December 31 this year!

 This article was translated from 10 perkara yang anda perlu tahu tentang diskaun bil elektrik TNB di bawah pakej PRIHATIN by Aiman A.Rahim.

 The government together with TNB has introduced a discount initiative on electricity bills under the PRIHATIN scheme to help reduce the strain on residential and commercial consumers.
 Ever since our country was hit by the COVID-19 pandemic, there have been numerous efforts by the government to help and reduce the strains facing the nation.
 In light of that, the government and TNB have introduced a discount initiative on electricity bills through the PRIHATIN Economic Stimulus Package move.